Fred Sandback

 01

-About Fred Sandback
+Fred Sandback Biography

 Fred Sandback (1943–2003) was an American sculptor and one of the most important figures in Minimalist art, celebrated for his radical approach to sculpture that redefined spatial perception through the use of simple materials.
 Working primarily with acrylic yarn, elastic cord, and metal wire, Sandback created linear sculptures that demarcated space without enclosing it, transforming architectural environments into fields of visual and phenomenological experience.